Tigistkorsa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-description about the proje hello world
+iption about the project
+it is hjjkjkjkl;l
+ghfghffghggh